michaeldcanady/servicenow-sdk-go/.github/ISSUE_TEMPLATE/feature_request.md

 Before submitting this feature request, please make sure you have completed the following:

 - [ ] I have searched for similar feature requests in the repository's issue tracker.
-- [ ] I have checked the latest version of the Go wrapper to see if this feature already exists.
+- [ ] I have checked the latest version of the Go SDK to see if this feature already exists.
 - [ ] I have provided a clear and descriptive title for this feature request.
 - [ ] I have provided a detailed description of the feature and its use case.
 - [ ] I have provided any relevant additional context or examples.